Yeeldx/frontend-clone/README.md

-# YeeldXSwap Interface
+# HalalSwap Interface

-An open source interface for YeeldXSwap -- a protocol for decentralized exchange on Polygon.
+An open source interface for HalalSwap -- a protocol for decentralized exchange on Polygon.

 Enabling users to:

-- Add and remove their liquidity positions on YeeldXSwap protocol
+- Add and remove their liquidity positions on HalalSwap protocol
-- Swap tokens on YeeldXSwap protocol
+- Swap tokens on HalalSwap protocol

 Useful links: